Mexico Exit Poll Gives Edge to Andres Manuel Lopez Obrador

-(MEXICO CITY) — An exit poll gave an overwhelming lead to leftist populist candidate Andres Manuel Lopez Obrador in Mexico’s presidential election Sunday night, and one of his chief rivals conceded defeat shortly after polls closed nationwide.
+(MEXICO CITY) — Leftist populist Andres Manuel Lopez Obrador was on the brink of a historic presidential win Sunday night as an exit poll gave him an overwhelming lead and both of his chief rivals conceded defeat.

-The survey by Consulta Mitofsky said Lopez Obrador had a 16 to 26 percent lead over his nearest rival, conservative Ricardo Anaya.
+The survey by Consulta Mitofsky and broadcast by the Televisa network said Lopez Obrador had a 16 to 26 percent lead over his nearest rival, conservative Ricardo Anaya, and a slightly larger edge over Jose Antonio Meade of the ruling Institutional Revolutionary party.

-The candidate said to be in third place, Jose Antonio Meade of the ruling Institutional Revolutionary Party, acknowledged a Lopez Obrador victory in a televised speech.
+“The tendency favors Andres Manuel Lopez Obrador. … I recognize his triumph,” Anaya said in a speech to supporters.

-“For the good of Mexico, I wish him the greatest success,” Meade said.
+Minutes earlier Meade had also conceded, saying “for the good of Mexico, I wish him the greatest success.”

-Lopez Obrador, better known as AMLO, has said he will transform Mexico if he wins this, his third bid for the presidency, vowing to overthrow the “mafia of power” he claims has looted the country and rule for the poor.
+Lopez Obrador, better known as AMLO, has said he will transform Mexico if victorious in his third bid for the presidency, ousting the “mafia of power” he claims has looted the country and ruling for the poor.

 “There is a lot of inequality, a lot of violence in this country,” said Lopez Obrador voter Hugo Carlos, 73.
 “This situation has to be changed.”